mikeshhoffman/siteredesign/README.md

 ### Charting Library Used

-I used the Google Charts charting library: https://developers.google.com/chart/
+I used the Google Charts charting library: <https://developers.google.com/chart/>

 I used the Line Chart type for both charts, because there are around 57 data points -- too many data points for a bar chart.
-I want to see an even plotted graph line like stock values.
+I want to see an even, plotted graph line like stock values.

 <https://developers.google.com/chart/interactive/docs/gallery/linechart>